Are You the Victim of Police Shooting Your Dog?

-Here’s the scenario: The police are called to a disturbance (or pull over a vehicle) and see a dog they deem a “threat.”
-Can a cop withdraw his gun and shoot the dog?
+Here’s the scenario: the police are called to a disturbance (or pull over a vehicle) and see a dog they deem a “threat.”
+May an officer draw his weapon and shoot the dog?
 Remember, he has “law and order” on his side; it’s his job to maintain peace and prevent harm to the community.
 Plus certain breeds are targeted as perpetual threats: pit bull, German shepherd, Rottweiler, etc.

 The answer is “no.” The cop may not shoot first and ask questions later.
 He should call animal control if an animal presents a threat, unless it becomes necessary to immediately restrain the dog in the defense of himself or another.